R-D-R248/PyDLE/README.md

 ### v1.1
 - New F5 and Ctrl + R for running instead of only Ctrl + R.
-- New Run Button, F5 and Ctrl + R added to Coding.
+- New Run Button, F5 and Ctrl + R added to Coding Area.
 - New click Tab for indentation
 ## Installation